Skip to main content

 The Reset CF Index button clears the entire index.
 The next sync or Scan Library will rebuild it from scratch.

-The CF Score tab shows the current state of the index and the results of the most recent CF Score sweeps.
+The CF Score view is accessed from the Library panel via the view switcher at the top.
+It shows the current state of the index and the results of the most recent CF Score sweeps.

 Coverage section